-❖ Note that the Line command is resumed as the settings are adjusted.
+♦ Note that the Line command is resumed as the settings are adjusted.

-9. Left-click once on the coordinates display area to switch to a different coordinate display option.

-10. Note the coordinates display area has changed to show the length of the new line and its angle.
-Left-click once on the coordinates display area to switch back to using the world coordinate system.

-11. Create the next line by picking the location, world coordinates (8,2.5), on the screen.
+- 9. Left-click once on the coordinates display area to switch to a different coordinate display option.
+Each click will change the coordinate display. - 10.
+Note the coordinates display area has changed to show the length of the new line and its angle.
+Left-click once on the coordinates display area to switch back to using the world coordinate system. - 11.
+Create the next line by picking the location, world coordinates (8,2.5), on the screen.

-12. We will next use the relative polar coordinates entry method, relative to the last point we specified:
+We will next use the relative polar coordinates entry method, relative to the last point we specified: Specify next point or [Close/Undo]: @3<90 [ENTER]

-Specify next point or [Close/Undo]: @3<90 [ENTER] (Distance is 3 inches with an angle of 90 degrees.)
+(Distance is 3 inches with an angle of 90 degrees.)